nvitya/vihal/armm/RP/README.md

 __Notes__:

-1. Circular DMA buffer support uses additional helper channels, wich are allocated automatically
+1. Circular DMA buffer support uses additional helper channels, wich are allocated automatically from channel 11 backwards.
+Therefore it is recommended using only channels 0-7.
 2. The QSPI hardware is very much restricted to handle the external Flash memory only
 3. The PIO unit is a very Raspberry PI specific one, no vendor independent driver is possible here